Important Dates for Fall 2014 Program Participants

 Recommended Deadline for Purchasing International Flight: June 8, 2014

-Recommended Deadline for Submitting Your Application for an Indian Student Visa: June 17, 2014
+Recommended Deadline for Submitting Your Application for an Indian Student Visa: as soon as possible, no later than June 15, 2014

 Confirm Your Enrollment